yjtsaie/excise/README.md

       Detection Prevalence   0.2859   0.1930   0.1770   0.1619   0.1823
       Balanced Accuracy      0.9962   0.9881   0.9860   0.9835   0.9946

-##### 4. Tuning the model and prediction:  using Caret Train function only mtry parameter is available in caret for tuning.
+##### 4. Tuning the model and prediction:  using Caret Train function only mtry parameter is available
+in caret for tuning.
 The default control setting was used in this study.
     A. default controlcontrol <- trainControl(method="repeatedcv", number=10, repeats=3)
-    B. the rf model was applied to predict/classy the final 20 test samples in quiz and it is 100% accuarate.
-Prediction results are: predict(fit_rf,pml_testing6)
+    B. the rf model was applied to predict/classy the final 20 test samples in quiz and it is 100% accurate.
-    B A B A A E D B A A B C B A E E A B B B